NanoDogs-Studios/Get-To-Multiplayer/README.md

 Hi!
 Thank you all for the support on the mod, its only been out for a few days.
-I absolutely adore this community and the modding too.
+I adore this community and the small, yet growing modding of the game too.

 I've open-sourced this mod to allow other modders to create mods for the game.
 There is no license to this repo, just please do not re-distribute without our permission.